DSD VS PCM is the latest in a series of short educational primers from Yuri Korzunov. Do both formats have more commonalities than differences?

 Sample rate and quantization noise level

-Two times band expanding decrease noise level at a rate of 6 dB.
+Two times band expansion decreases noise level at a rate of 6 dB.

-So we can say, that DSD decreases noise level twice:
+So we can say, that DSD decreases noise levels twice:

-- DSD and PCM are two side of the same thing – transmitting a digital signal with a given dynamic range.
+DSD and PCM are two sides of the same thing – transmitting a digital signal with a given dynamic range.

-- To transform PCM to DSD we need to diminish the number bits with noise shaping and sample rate extension.
+To transform PCM to DSD we need to diminish the number of bits with noise shaping and sample rate extension.

-- In my opinion, the most obvious DSD sign is a partial usage of total signal band (reserve) to transmit the signal and push the noise energy out of the useful frequency band.
+In my opinion, the most obvious DSD sign is a partial usage of the total signal band (reserve) to transmit the signal and push the noise energy out of the useful frequency band.